 5. Melbourne

 Melbourne homeowners are lucky to live in abundant sunlight, both to bask in and harness as energy.
+Many are hiring top solar companies to get panels on their roofs.
 While switching to solar energy comes with upfront costs, local homeowners could ultimately save $1,200 per kilowatt on their electric bills.
-A professional company can help you select the best panels to maximize your savings.
-Discover Melbourne's top-rated solar companies and learn vital decision-making advice on this page.
+A professional technician can help you choose the best panels to maximize your savings.
+In this guide, we'll show you Melbourne's best solar installers and offer suggestions for your company choice, so you can find the right one for your home.

 Best High-Efficiency System